 Ask questions about what they've said to show you're actively engaged, but make sure to choose your words, so they don't come across as judgmental.
 Speak slowly and calmly to encourage a subconscious matching to your tone.
 This will begin to calm their emotions.

 Never make promises you can't keep and address their concerns by offering them solutions that are realistically available.
 Remember that the aggression is often coming from a place of helplessness and loss of control, so reminding them of their options may help them feel more grounded.
 A little sympathy can go a long way to making someone feel understood.

 Workplace violence is a very real threat in every profession and nurses should be aware of ways to protect themselves.
 These tips can help you in the moment, but it's also important to discuss any safety concerns you have with management to see if additional steps can be taken.

-Put your de-escalation skills to work with patients in a variety of situations by applying for a travel nurse position
+Put your de-escalation skills to work with patients in a variety of situations by applying for a contract nurse position